Chad Henne: 2008 season

 Henne agreed to a four-year, $3.5 million contract with the team on July 26.
 Out of training camp, Henne earned the backup quarterback role behind starter Chad Pennington.
 During the second game of the 2008 season, Henne made his NFL debut with 9:42 left; down 31–3 against the Arizona Cardinals.
-Henne spent the remainder of the season on the bench and only played in two other games, both divisional matchups with the New England Patriots.
+Henne spent the remainder of the season on the bench and played in only two other games, both divisional matchups with the New England Patriots.

 2009 season

 During the third game of the 2009 season, in the early third quarter of a road game versus the San Diego Chargers, San Diego linebacker Kevin Burnett knocked Chad Pennington out of the game with a season-ending injury to his shoulder and rotator cuff.
 Henne came off the bench in relief.
 Though he led the Dolphins offense to ten points in the final 20 minutes of the game, he also had an interception returned 31 yards for a touchdown by Eric Weddle.

 Henne made his first career start on October 4, 2009, against the Buffalo Bills at home.
 Henne went 14–of–22 with one touchdown in a 38–10 victory, lifting the team to a 1–3 record.
 In his second NFL start, he led the underdog Dolphins to a 31–27 win over the New York Jets in a Monday Night Football game.
 He completed 20 out of 26 passes for 241 yards with two touchdowns.
 This was Henne's second straight win as starter and included a 53-yard touchdown pass to Ted Ginn Jr.

 Henne consistently improved as the season went on, passing for 335 yards against the New England Patriots in Week 13.
 In Week 15, Henne passed for 349 yards in a loss to the Tennessee Titans.
 In Week 16, Henne passed for 322 yards in a loss to the Houston Texans.
 In Week 17 against the Pittsburgh Steelers, Henne had gained 140 yards on 16–of–20 passing with one touchdown and interception, but had to leave the game with an eye injury.